ocaml-bench/notes/apr19.md

 ### Transforming git commits to a timeline

 Mapping a git branch to a linear timeline requires a bit of care.
-We use the following mapping, we take a branch tag and ask for commits using the first-parent option<sup>[16](#ref16)</sup>.
-We then use the commit date from this as the timestamp for a commit.
+We use the following mapping:
+- we take a branch tag and ask for commits using the git first-parent option<sup>[16](#ref16)</sup>
+- use the commit date from this as the timestamp for a commit.

 In most repositories this will give a linear code order that makes sense, even though the development process has been decentralised.
-It works well for Github style pull-requests development.
+It works well for Github style pull-requests development, and has been verified to work with the `ocaml/ocaml` git development workflow.

 ### Experimental setup